opc-cpvp/sondage-survey-external/README.md

 ### Special lib used

 a) showdown.js found at https://cdnjs.cloudflare.com/ajax/libs/showdown/1.9.1/showdown.min.js.
+	It is used;
-It is used ton convert markdown to html.
+		- to convert markdown text to html
+		- convert to html description found in 'comment' type questions
+		- the * at the beginning of required questions

 b) inputmask.js found at https://unpkg.com/inputmask@5.0.3/dist/inputmask.js. it is used for input mask such phone number or postal code (NOT USED YET)

 ### On the Code